lumoslabs/leanplum_api/README.md

   some_event_property: 'boss_hog_on_candy'
 }
 api.track_events(event)
-# Events tracked like this will be made part of a session; for independent events use :allow_offline
+# Events tracked like that will be made part of a session; for independent events use :allow_offline
 api.track_events(event, allow_offline: true)

 # You can also track events and user attributes at the same time